bourguet/operator_precedence_parsing/modified_operator_precedence.md

 The principle is the same as the one driving pre- and post- operators in shunting
 yard: introduce a notion of pre and pos operators.
-Instead of being driven by the manual switch between `waiting_value` and `not waiting_value`, here one take the advantage of the unified stack (shunting yard has two stacks, operator precedence has one) and check if the top of stack is the result of a reduction or not to determine the position.
+Instead of being driven by the manual switch between `waiting_value` and `not waiting_value`, here one takes the advantage of the unified stack (shunting yard has two stacks, operator precedence has one) and checks if the top of stack is the result of a reduction or not to determine the position.